-Integration of components: The original payload design is basically a cylinder, or tube, that houses all the components.
-The cylinder includes a sensor and flywheel for the stabilization system within the cylinder along with the air quality sensor system.
-The infrared and visible SJCAM cameras were placed at the bottom of the cylinder.
-The two 360° cameras initially were thought to have a better orientation on the side of the payload rather than the top and the bottom, but after testing, the side orientation wasn't as effective.
+Integration of components: The original payload design includes a sensor and flywheel for the stabilization system within the cylinder along with the air quality sensor system.
+The infrared and visible SJCAM cameras would be placed at the bottom of the cylinder.
+The two 360° cameras initially were thought to have a better orientation on the side of the payload rather than the top and the bottom.
 The idea was that the video footage stitching process would be more efficient with this orientation.
 The concern with placing the cameras on the top and the bottom was the bottom 360° camera would capture the infrared cameras in the footage and vice versa the infrared cameras would capture the 360° camera.

-As shown in (Fig. 1), the cylinder was very long in the initial design, around 25 inches long with a 3 inch diameter.
+As shown in Figure 1, the cylinder is very long in the initial design.
 However, after testing with the flywheel and the cameras, it was decided to use a different configuration.
-Instead of a long cylinder, a short and wide cylinder proved to have the best results with a length of 12 inches and a diameter of 6 inches.
+Instead of a long cylinder, a short and wide cylinder proved to have the best results.
 The team decided to place the 360° cameras in a top-bottom configuration to aid in stitching.
-Also after much testing with the two camera systems, the top and bottom orientation showed to have a better outcome, specifically based on that the wires from the cameras went into the payload at the bottom and the top.
-In order for the camera to not interfere with each other, many different setups of the cameras were tested which involved measuring and trigonometry based on each camera's focal viewing angle relative to
+Also after much testing with the two camera systems, the top and bottom orientation showed to have a better outcome.
+In order for the camera to not interfere with each other, many different setups of the cameras were tested which involved measuring and trigonometry based on each camera's focal viewing angle.
+Each camera required an additional battery pack to run over the duration of the flight, so each camera was planned to be wired to a battery pack system within the payload.